 3407 Methods of Teaching in the Middle and Secondary School (2 sh) Specific methods and materials for teaching middle and secondary school subjects: topics and problems of general concern to 6-12 teachers; selection and use of instructional media.
 Mini-teaching assignment in a local school.
 Basic principles of instruction, preparing for teaching experiences and organizing for instruction.
 Regular and special populations are included.
 Music education majors must register for MUS 3408 and 3409 in place of this course.
 Prerequisite: EDUC 2130, 2140, 3510; EDUC 3160 or 3170.
 Co-requisite: EDUC 3520.

 3430 Survey of Exceptional Learners (3 sh)

 Survey of characteristics of learners with physical, mental, emotional or learning disabilities.
-Implications for the school situation; observation in special education classes for five clinical observation hours.
+Implications for the school situation.

 3431 Characteristics of Special Needs Students (3 sh)